PureStorage-OpenConnect/arc-px-vmware-faststart/vmware_vm_pool/modules/virtual_machine/README.md

 | vm_domain                   | string    |                                                                 |        Y        |                       |
 | vm_linked_clone             | boolean   | Specifies whether a virtual machine shares disk(s) with a parent|        Y        | false                 |

-The copnfiguration information for the virtual machines created by this module is stored in the `virtual_machines` variable:
+The configuration information for the virtual machines created by this module is stored in the `virtual_machines` variable:
 ```
 variable "virtual_machines" {
   default = {